baskerville/bspwm/README.md

     toggle_locked
         Toggle the locked state of the current window (locked windows will not respond to the 'close' message).

+    toggle_visibility
+        Toggle the visibility of all the managed windows.

     close
         Close the focused window.